Last Updated on November 3, 2022

 Helen Edmundson serves as showrunner and executive producer.
 John Alexander (Small Island), who directed the original series, is lead director and executive producer.
 Colin Wratten (Killing Eve) who produced the original series will return as producer.

 “With its cinematic scope, emotionally engaging story, and brilliant production design that brings the time period to life, “Belgravia: The Next Chapter” is an immersive story that will keep viewers riveted,” said Michael Wright, president of EPIX.
-“We can’t wait to see what Julian, Helen Edmundson and Carnival have in store for our audience.”

 If you enjoyed this post, be sure to see The Period Films List, with the best British, historical and costume dramas sorted by era.
 You’ll especially like the Best Period Dramas: Victorian Era List.
-Also see 5 Reasons to Watch Mr. Malcolm’s List.
+Also see 5 Reasons to Watch Mr. Malcolm’s List